ecr007/English-World/Phrases-Vocabulary/L.md

 Land: (noun) The part of the earth's surface that is not covered by water.

 Language Barrier: (noun) refers to the communication difficulty that arises when people who speak different languages are unable to understand each other.

+Lately: (Adverb) Recently; not long ago.
+E.g: She hasn't been looking to well lately.